CANDY-LINE/candy-red/README.md

 ### BLE USB adaptor/dongle

 CANDY RED service tries to activate the `hci0` device if it exists on boot so that you can use BLE devices on the flow editor.
-This is performed silently at backgound and you usually don't have to care of it.
+This is performed silently at background and you usually don't have to care of it.

 However, you need to tell the system to restart the CANDY RED service by performing `sudo systemctl restart candy-red` when you insert the dongle after boot.
 Or BLE is not available.